sparticlesteve/climate-seg-benchmark/README.md

-# climate-segm-benchmark
+# Deep Learning Climate Segmentation Benchmark

-Reference implementation for the climate segmentation benchmark, based on the Exascale Deep Learning for Climate Analytics work
+Reference implementation for the climate segmentation benchmark, based on the Exascale Deep Learning for Climate Analytics codebase here: https://github.com/azrael417/ClimDeepLearn, and the paper: https://arxiv.org/abs/1810.01993